Web

 Live site

 The Iron Range mountains were an important to the client.
-I introduced a new typographic element as well as local imagery to speak to that.
-I expanded the capabilities of their once text-only brand.
+I introduced a new typographic element as well as local imagery to speak to that, expanding the capabilities of their once text-only brand.

 Live site